Having previously worked at a funeral home you see the results of grief almost every day.

-Yesterday, I was part of a service for the mother of close friends of mine, her sons.
+I have been part of a service for the mother of close friends of mine, her sons.

-Earlier this morning, I received a text that another close friend of our family, their brother, had passed away.
+I have received a text that another close friend of our family, their brother, had passed away.

 I know of parents who have lost young children, twenty something year old children, teenage children.

 A woman who has buried a father, a sister, a mother and her husband.
 With no children of her own, she took her nephew and niece in to raise.